Energy calibration of LHAASO-KM2A using the cosmic ray Moon shadow: Monte Carlo Simulation

 Given that the cosmic ray flux for all particle spectra depends on the composition, it is essential to examine the response of different energy estimators before selecting one for energy calibration.
 Traditional energy estimators like $N_{\text{size}}$ based on the modified NKG function and $\rho_{50}$, which measures particle density at 50 m from the shower core, show a clear dependency on cosmic ray composition \cite{zhang2022approaches}.
 Thus, they lack in accuracy of energy reconstruction, primarily due to the reason that they exclude muonic content of the shower, which is a key to explore cosmic ray composition.
 The most promising estimator emerges from the combination of electromagnetic and muonic content, defined by $N_{e\mu} = N_e + 2.8N_\mu$.

-The simulation results confirm that this energy estimator is nearly composition independent \cite{zhang2022approaches} over a wide range of energy, making it preferable for reducing bias in energy reconstruction.
-In this work, we have evaluated its response in the energy range 20 to 300 TeV for six bins specified in the \autoref{tab:moon_shadow} and found that the response of $N_{e\mu}$ with respect to the $E_{true}$ for the first three bins is non-linear, primarily because the detector is not fully efficient in this region and the energy estimator is not yet fully composition-independent.
+The simulation results confirm that this energy estimator is effectively composition-independent at high energies $E \geq 300$ TeV \cite{zhang2022approaches}, making it preferable for reducing bias in energy reconstruction, but we cannot calibrate the detector at such higher energies.
+In this work, we evaluate its response over 20–300~TeV using six bins mentioned in \autoref{tab:moon_shadow}.
+For the first three bins (median energies $\lesssim 50$~TeV), the response of this energy proxy is non-linear, primarily because the detector is not yet fully efficient and the estimator retains residual composition-dependence.
+At higher energies ($\gtrsim 60$~TeV), as the detector reaches full efficiency shown in \autoref{ppr/fig:km2a_efficiency}, the response becomes approximately composition-independent.